 For example, you want to make sure that your equipment has been thoroughly sanitized and to also rinse and drain the seeds several times a day until you start to see leaves forming and splitting, etc.

 If sprouting sounds like a cool new hobby, my advice is to really do your research and learn how to properly and safely sprout your own seeds.

 If all of this sounds a bit tedious for your liking, you can make it really easy on yourself and buy your sprouts instead.
 You can find sprouts at many grocery and health food stores in the fresh produce aisle and also at farmers markets.

 You can also purchase foods that contain health promoting sprouts already in them!
-Here at Foodnerd, our products are made with hand-sprouted flaxseed, chia, buckwheat groats, oats, and broccoli sprouts!
+Here at FoodNerd, our products are made with hand-sprouted flaxseed, sunflower and broccoli seeds!